ControlledChaos/controlled-chaos-plugin/README.md

 ### Gutenberg Editor

-Sample editor blocks are included in preparation for WordPress 5.0 with it's new user interface.
-Until that release, the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) is required to use the blocks.
+A sample editor block is included in preparation for WordPress 5.0 with it's new user interface for creating posts.
+This block doesn't really do anyhing, it is simply included to establish the editor block directory and class for further development.
+See below for Gutenberg + ACF.

 ### Advanced Custom Fields